 The general rule is to list degrees in reverse chronological order, listing your highest degree first.
 Once you have received a college or university degree, you no longer need to list your high school degree.

-· If you have a high school degree and a degree from a vocational school, list both schools on your CV.
+· If you have a high school degree and a degree from a vocational school, list both schools on your CV or resume.

 · If you are still in college, list your anticipated degree and expected graduation date.